 One of the jackets he’s talking about is the '90s puffer jacket, which is jacket known for its puffy look and signature quilted design.
 The next is a Sherpa jean jacket, which has a wool-like texture on the inside, it can keep you warm during the winter but also it stays true to Calgary roots with the outer denim layer.

 Another jacket coming in style is the leather jacket, this piece is usually worn on top of other pieces of clothing.

-vents like Secret Shop YYC allow different artists collaborate and create art fashion.
-In Jimmy Boi’s mind it helps to push and build Calgary’s street culture.
-One that’s emerging, along with its fashion.
+Events like Secret Shop YYC allow different artists to collaborate and create art fashion.
+In Jimmy Boi’s mind, it helps to push and build Calgary’s street culture — one that’s emerging, along with its fashion.